* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Of course, I did not understand this since the land was not being used as collateral for the home.

 So my thinking was as soon as we closed on the property, we would take the paper work to the home people and close the next day.
 That was nine days ago and still no date when or idea when we will close on the home.
+(It ended up taking two weeks and some pretty aggressive phone calling.)

-We are told that the person doing the closing paper work is swamped.
+We were told that the person doing the closing paper work is swamped.
 As a customer I don't want to hear this.
 I do not care about everyone else's paper work, just my own.
-When you order from us and we were to tell you that we are swamped and will get your order out when we can, would you not go somewhere else?
+When you order from us and if we were to tell you that we are swamped and will get your order out when we can, would you not go somewhere else?

 I have worked many nights and weekends, and if I cannot keep up, then I hire more help or pay the team members I have to put in more hours.
+But I never say we are swamped and will get to you when we can.

 Or the other excuse we hear, "So and so is the only person who handles that and they are out for two weeks due to...."
 Once again, "I don't care."
 Really?
 There is no one else who can do the job?
 What if they were to die the next day?
 Would the business close?
 We have made it a point here to cross-train people so that there are at least three people who can cover each station to include the cash register.